 Joe, your party's fractured.

-You you, Nancy, Chuck, you can't even take on the squad because you're so afraid that they'll topple Nancy Pelosi and that that Chucky will get a primary from AOC.
+You, Nancy, Chuck, you can't even take on the squad because you're so afraid that they'll topple Nancy Pelosi and that Chucky will get a primary from AOC.

-It's it's just such a such a different time, and it's so sad.
+It's just such a different time and it's so sad.

 And the media will praise Joe Biden because they're all globalists too.

-One united socialist utopia world that they all want, apparently, will continue.
+One united socialist utopia world that they all want, apparently.

-Imagine if uh Vladimir Putin and Joe are meeting together in their little summit, and Joe has another brain fart like he had at the G7 and just goes dark, just just quiet.
+Imagine if Vladimir Putin and Joe are meeting together in their little summit, and Joe has another brain fart like he had at the G7 and just goes dark, just quiet.

 I mean, if you're Vladimir Putin and you're the Russians, what are you thinking at that moment?